OpenOLAT/OpenOLAT-docs/sites/manual_how-to/docs/blog/blog.md

 b) **Blog moderators** additionally have the <b>"Edit blog"</b> button in the course run* and can determine the title, description and image of a blog.
 They also decide at the beginning if an external blog or an OpenOlat blog should be used.
 This decision is necessary before blog posts can be created e.g. by participants.

-(*course run = „active course" mode, as opposed to the course open in the editor)
+(*course run = "active course" mode, as opposed to the course open in the editor)

 c) Finally, the course must be **published** and the course editor closed so that the changes are visible.